osu-cs340-ecampus/CS340-demo-flask-app/README.md

 Save the file, and as long as everything went well.
 Run your server.
 You should be graced with a list of people from the bsg-people table if you go to the `/bsg-people` route.

 Thats it.
 Basically the `.env` acts like a little key for our deployments, locally or on OSU's servers.
-When the app loads on the flip, it uses the OSU credentials stored in the `.env` file on the flip.
+When the app loads on the Classwork server, it uses the OSU credentials stored in the `.env` file on the Classwork server.
 When the app loads on your local computer, it uses the credentials stored in the `.env` file on your computer.

 You no longer are storing sensitive information like database passwords and hostnames on GitHub for all to see.
 Is this the best security?
 No. You can encrypt your secrets, you can store them in other areas of the computer, you can even store them in the cloud and lease out the secrets when the app runs.
 It's way beyond the scope of this, but for those interested, here is some extra reading.